MSU-CSE491/cse_491_fall_2023/blogposts/Kanphade/kanphade_DRAFT.md

 }
 ```

+---

 ### What is a Bloom filter?

 Bloom filters are a probabalistic data structure that determine if a given key has been seen by the structure before. \
 Oftentimes, they are used to determine data that has not been seen yet for particularly large datasets, however, \
 the larger the dataset the more likely the bloom filter is to report a false positive (i.e. claiming that a key has been \
 seen before when it hasn't).

+<b>How does it work?</b>

+A Bloom Filter works similarly to a Hash Map, with some distinct differences.
+It works like a dictionary, however, \
+instead of storing the exact key-value pairs, it stores a numerical representation (usually a bit representation) \
+of the value.
+It determines what bits are to be set (in a sequence of <i>n</i> bits determined at initialization of \
+the Bloom Filter), by one or more Hash Functions.

+For example, using keys from the image below, we can initialize the Bloom Filter's length <i>n</i> to 12 bits, \
+all set to 0.
+According to a Hash Function (I won't specifiy the details of how it works for simplicity's sake), \
+if I input the word 'cat' the function might output bits 1 and 6 to be set (starting from 0).

+- The word 'cat' sets bits 1 and 6
+- The word 'dog' sets bits 0 and 9
+- The word 'hat' sets bits 4 and 8

+In order to check whether one of these words is present in the Bloom Filter, you would simply evaluate the Hash Function \
+for that word and if all the calculated bits are set to a 1, then it has <b>most likely</b> been seen.

+I say most likely under the pretense that the calculation may be a false positive.
+The idea of false positives comes \
+from the idea that the more bits set, the less unique the encoding of the word becomes.

+In our example, say you want to know whether the word 'hog' has been seen or not.
+You run it through the Hash Function \
+and it calculates that bits 4 and 9 must be set to 1 in order to return <i>True</i>.
+Well, looking at our Bloom Filter, \
+we can say that bits 4 and 9 have been set to 1, but not necessarily together.
+They were set under the context of other \
+words being seen.
+This pattern would mean that the Bloom Filter returning <i>True</i> for the word 'hog' would be a \
+false positive as we never actually saw it.

+Some ways to reduce the number of false postives appearing in your Bloom Filter search would be to increase the \
+size of the array of bits, increase the number of Hash Functions used to create more unique outcomes in which bits to set, \
+or reduce the size of the data being input.

 <img title="Bloom filter example" alt="Bloom filter example" src="images/bloom_filter.png" width=500>